SEKOIA-IO/documentation/docs/getting_started/notifications-Listing_Creation.md

 You can filter by type of trigger or type of actions.

+!!!Warning
+  Each notification is visibile only for the one that configured it AND on the community it was created.

 ## Create a new notification

 Notifications only apply to the community and the application you are in.
 Once configured, these notifications will only be visible to the user who created them.